Not Even Social Security Benefits Can Escape Taxes

 Because income levels already govern the amount of Social Security Disability benefits a person can receive, it is rare that a recipient would owe taxes on them.
 However, depending on one’s income and marital situation, 85 percent of the benefits could be taxed.

-The following rates and income ranges apply to a recipient filing taxes as single and head of household, or a widow or widower with a dependent child:
+The following rates and income ranges apply to a recipient filing taxes as single and head of household, OR a widow or widower with a dependent child, OR married recipients filing separately who did not live with their spouse during the previous tax year:

 - Up to 50 percent of benefits may be taxed if combined annual income is between $25,000 and $34,000